 Skip advert

 What are the best electric vans to lease?

-Deciding which van is best for you will depend largely on payload, size, range and cost.
-If you're looking for a smaller van, some of our favourites are the Renault Kangoo, Vauxhall Combo-e, Peugeot e-Partner and Citroen e-Berlingo.
-The latter three share a platform and can travel up to 171 miles on a charge.
-Most other small electric vans still offer over 100 miles of range, too.
-Even taken with a pinch of salt, these figures should be more than enough for most urban applications.
+There are lots of EV van options to choose from so figuring out which van is most suitable for your business can be complicated.
+Just as with buying a van, your decision will depend largely on payload, size, range and cost.
+If you're looking for a smaller van, some of our favourites are the Vauxhall Combo Electric, Peugeot e-Partner and Citroen e-Berlingo.
+All three share a platform and can travel up to 171 miles on a charge.
+Most small electric vans still offer over 100 miles of range.
+Even taken with a pinch of salt, these figures should be more than enough for most local uses.

-If you're in need of a larger van, the choice is growing.
-Once again, Vauxhall, Peugeot and Citroen find themselves leading the pack with the Vivaro-e, e-Expert and e-Dispatch.
-All three are available with the choice of a 50kWh or 75kWh battery, offering 143 and 205 miles of range respectively – with the ever-expanding network of chargers on UK roads, the larger-battery could even prove a viable choice for longer distances, too.
+If you need a larger van, the options are constantly growing.
+Once again, Vauxhall, Peugeot and Citroen find themselves at the forefront of the pack with the Vivaro-e, e-Expert and e-Dispatch.
+All of which are available with the choice of a 50kWh or 75kWh battery, offering 143 and 205 miles of range respectively.
+Plus, with the network of chargers on UK roads increasing every year, larger-battery vans could even prove a viable choice for longer distances too.
+Ford’s e-Transit Custom and e-Transit are also highly capable options.

+Skip advert